 9 Tips for Keeping Your Psoas Muscles Happy and Healthy

-Exercise, sitting in your favorite chair, wearing shoes, and even unhealed physical and emotional injuries can cause imbalance in your psoas muscles.
+Exercise, sitting in your favorite chair, wearing shoes, and even unhealed physical and emotional injuries can cause an imbalance in your psoas muscles.
 Getting things back in balance will give you a greater range of motion and relief from pain.
 Plus, you feel more grounded and relaxed!

 Here are some tips for getting things back in balance: